sparkboard/sparkboard/minimal-shadow-cljs-nodejs/README.md

 https://ngrok.com/download

-run `ngrok http 3000` to expose port 3000 to the world. ngrok will show you a URL, which you can paste into the Slack API settings pages for your app.
+run `ngrok http 3000 -subdomain=A_SUBDOMAIN` to expose port 3000 to the world. ngrok will show you a URL, which you can paste into the Slack API settings pages for your app.

 #### Slack app settings